Chookees/FunctionsLibrary/README.md

 # BasicMathFunctionsLibrary
-This is a Basic Math Functions Library.
+This is a Basic Math Functions Library written in C# .NetCore 2.0

 # How to use
 1.)
 Add a reference to the SimpleBasicMathFunctions.dll located in the debug folder.